Geography of Lithuania: Geographical position

 Lithuania's northern neighbor is Latvia.
 The two countries share a border that extends 453 kilometres.
 Lithuania's eastern border with Belarus is longer, stretching 502 kilometers.
 The border with Poland on the south is relatively short, only 91 kilometers, but it is very busy because of international traffic.
 Lithuania also has a 227-kilometer border with Russia.
 Russian territory adjacent to Lithuania is Kaliningrad Oblast, which is the northern part of the former German East Prussia, including the city of Kaliningrad.
 Finally, Lithuania has 108 kilometers of Baltic seashore with an ice-free harbor at Klaipėda.
 The Baltic coast offers sandy beaches and pine forests and attracts thousands of vacationers.

 According to some geographers, the geographical midpoint of Europe is just north of Lithuania's capital, Vilnius.

+Major coordinates

+In terms of latitude or climate fifteen degrees (corresponding to the longitude or an hour fifteen degrees, except the polar climate sums being 7°30´ in latitude) Lithuania situates within the 52°30´-N - 67°30´-N latitude, that is northwards from Southend latitude, together with the North Sea major body, the Far North of Germany, Siberia.
+It situates in the southern quarter of the climate fifteen degrees, stretching northwards from the southern mark of the climate fifteen degrees further than in nearly one tenth or the sum of <1°30´, that is kind of an edge zone of the climate fifteen degrees, being generally boggy in the western Belarus, and on the 54°-N latitude the one tenth zone is marked by the greatest bog in Lithuania the Čepkeliai Marsh.

+With the Eastern Hemisphere core longitude on the 67°30´-E, the hour or its longitude fifteen degrees that set on Lithuania are 15°-E - 30°-E (Greenwich, London) longitude, the core of which coming on the 22°30´-E longitude also marks the western one fourth, or the sum of 45° in the West of the Eastern Hemisphere if marking it with the Cape Verde archipelago and the Transantarctic Mountains.
+The 22°30´-E longitude comes in the West of Lithuania, with the river Jūra (pronounced as in Euro except the ending vowel) meaning sea locally flowing on the mark.
+Tilsit (Kaliningrad Oblast), Telšiai as the Greek thalassa situate in the western one fourth of the Eastern Hemisphere, although Talsi (Latvia) situate eastwards from the mark.
+The rivers Šešupė, Šešuvis, Šušvė plus Šyša situate in the sum of approximately 2°30´ longitude or one sixth of an hour fifteen degrees (šeši - six in Lithuanian), in the both sides of the 22°30´-E mark.